-- (a) front-end loading - (b) contractor being ahead of programme by working faster than envisaged - (c) re-sequencing of works meaning that higher value works are carried out earlier - (d) materials being stock-piled on site far before they are required - (e) materials off site not taken into account when producing cash flow forecast - (f) the inclusion of variations - (g) contractor purposely accelerating the works to complete earlier (and therefore expending less preliminaries) - (h) the sign of a distressed contractor (or subcontractor) or supplier, and - (i) cash flow not being accurate in the first place.
+- a front-end loading - b contractor being ahead of programme by working faster than envisaged - c re-sequencing of works meaning that higher value works are carried out earlier - d materials being stockpiled on site far before they are required - e materials off site not taken into account when producing cash flow forecast - f the inclusion of variations - g contractor purposely accelerating the works to complete earlier (and therefore expending less preliminaries) - h the sign of a distressed contractor (or subcontractor) or supplier, and - i cash flow not being accurate in the first place.

-3.3 Actions to be taken when variances occur
+4.3 Actions to be taken when variances occur

-Whether the actual payments are above or below the forecast it is always wise to discuss with the contractor before making any assumptions.
-The very nature of cash flow forecasting, particularly when using S-curves is that they are simply forecasts and no matter how detailed or complicated they are they can never hope to capture all the intricacies of a living and breathing construction project.
+Whether the actual payments are above or below the forecast, it is always wise to discuss with the contractor before making any assumptions.
+The very nature of cash flow forecasting, particularly when using S-curves, is that they are simply forecasts and no matter how detailed or complicated they are they can never hope to capture all the intricacies of a live construction project.
 Employers should be advised of this at all points of the process.

-3.4 Items for consideration when analysing cashflow forecast
+4.4 Items for consideration when analysing cashflow forecast